 Clinical efficacy

-A 52-week, open-label, multi-centre, PK/PD and safety study (WA28118) was conducted in paediatric patients with sJIA, aged 1 to 17 years, to determine the appropriate subcutaneous dose of tocilizumab that achieved comparable PK/PD and safety profiles to the intravenous regimen.
+A 52-week, open-label, multi-centre, PK/PD and safety trial (WA28118) was conducted in paediatric patients with sJIA, aged 1 to 17 years, to determine the appropriate subcutaneous dose of tocilizumab that achieved comparable PK/PD and safety profiles to the intravenous regimen.

 Eligible patients received tocilizumab dosed according to body weight, with patients weighing ≥ 30 kg (n = 26) dosed with 162 mg of tocilizumab every week (QW) and patients weighing below 30 kg (n = 25) dosed with 162 mg of tocilizumab every 10 days (Q10D; n = 8) or every 2 weeks (Q2W; n = 17) for 52 weeks.
 Of these 51 patients, 26 (51 %) were naive to treatment and 25 (49 %) had been receiving tocilizumab intravenous and switched to tocilizumab subcutaneous at baseline.

-Exploratory efficacy results showed that tocilizumab subcutaneous improved all exploratory efficacy parameters including Juvenile Arthritis Disease Activity Score (JADAS)-71, for tocilizumab naïve patients and maintained all exploratory efficacy parameters for patients who switched from intravenous to subcutaneous treatment over the entire course of the study for patients in both body weight groups (below 30 kg and ≥ 30 kg).
+Exploratory efficacy results showed that tocilizumab subcutaneous improved all exploratory efficacy parameters including Juvenile Arthritis Disease Activity Score (JADAS)-71, for tocilizumab naïve patients and maintained all exploratory efficacy parameters for patients who switched from intravenous to subcutaneous treatment over the entire course of the trial for patients in both body weight groups (below 30 kg and ≥ 30 kg).

 Subcutaneous use